LeonidWouters/UZH_Software_Construction_Project/HS25_SoCo_group_040-a1/README.md

 # Disclaimer
 - For the functions directly adapted from the lecture notes and/or book, related notes are added as comments to the functions themselves

 **AI use:**
 - Create the check list of all the steps as to do items from the assignment description (to share tasks easier within the team)
 - Writing of "parse_args" function for test runner
 - Readme file styling
 - Clarification of the callable, for implementing verbose command option

+**Prompts made in ChatGPT**

+1. def find(cls, method_name): ## TODO: update to find both parents... atm, checks only one! while cls is not None: if method_name in cls: return cls[method_name] cls = cls["_parent"] raise NotImplementedError(f"Method {method_name} is not implemented")
+Only one parent is found here.
+But what if there is a list of parents?
+2. How does the time.perf_counter() in python works?
+3. *Add the prompts made for the parse_args and clarification of callable...